projectriff/projectriff.io/docs/v0.5/runtimes/streaming.md

 ## Streams

-Streams are namespaced resources that allow the flow (and typically persist) of messages serialized by riff streaming.
-Each stream has a **content-type** assigned to it and only messages of that MIME type are allowed on that stream.
+Streams are namespaced resources that allow the flow of (and typically persist) messages serialized by riff streaming.
+Each stream has a **content-type** assigned to it and only messages compatible with that MIME type are allowed on that stream.

-To declare a stream (and maybe provision any backing resources in the concrete message broker supporting it), use the riff cli and specify the _address of the **provisioner** service of the provider to use_.
+To declare a stream (and maybe provision any backing resources in the concrete message broker supporting it), use the riff CLI and specify the _address of the **provisioner** service of the provider to use_.

 Building on the example above, here is how to create two streams, named `in` and `out` respectively, both managed by the `franz` provider:
 ```bash